-Contraindications to using the PEEK SA ALIF System are similar to those of other Anterior Lumbar Interbody Fusion (ALIF) Systems and consist of the following:
+Contraindications to using the Tesera SA ALIF System are similar to those of other Anterior Lumbar Interbody Fusion (ALIF) Systems and consist of the following:

 - 1. Prior fusion at the level(s) to be treated. - 2.
 Any condition not described in the Indications for Use. - 3.
-Patients that are overweight, obese, or are occupationally or recreationally subject to heavy lifting, twisting, repetitive bending, or stooping, to a degree that would produce loads on the spinal system leading to failure of fixation or implant failure. - Any patient not needing a bone graft and fusion, or where fracture healing is not required. - 5.
-Patients with bony abnormalities that grossly distort anatomy and/or prevent placement of the
+Patients that are overweight, obese, or are occupationally or recreationally subject to heavy lifting, twisting, repetitive bending, or stooping, to a degree that would produce loads on the spinal system leading to failure of fixation or implant failure.

-- implant without risk of impairment to anatomical structures or physiologic performance. - Patients with a suspected or documented metal allergy or intolerance. - 7.
+- Instructions for Use 4128-005 Rev K Issued: August 2022 - 4.
+Any patient not needing a bone graft and fusion, or where fracture healing is not required. - 5.
+Patients with bony abnormalities that grossly distort anatomy and/or prevent placement of the implant without risk of impairment to anatomical structures or physiologic performance. - 6.
+Patients with a suspected or documented metal allergy or intolerance. - 7.
 Inadequate tissue coverage over the operative site. - 8.
 Recent or active infection, particularly if in or adjacent to the spine or spinal structures. - 9.
 Relative contraindications include open wounds as well as fever, leukocytosis, or other signs of systemic infection.
 Diminished bone quality is a relative contraindication.
 This may limit the surgeon's ability to achieve adequate implant fixation, structural support, or anatomic correction.
 These conditions include certain degenerative diseases, postoperative irradiation, smoking and a history of previous spinal fixation failure.
 Diminished ability to comprehend and adhere to post-operative care instructions is a relative contraindication.
 These conditions include diminished mental capacity, mental illness, alcohol or drug abuse and pregnancy.